hansen1416/ASE/README-DOCKER.md

 -----------------------------

+> -i (--interactive): keeps STDIN open and attaches it to your terminal.

+> -t (--tty): allocates a pseudo-TTY so programs think they are in a real terminal.

+> Together -it means: run the container and immediately attach my terminal to its STDIN/TTY → Docker then attaches you directly into /bin/bash.

+> -d (--detach): run the container in the background and do not attach your terminal; Docker just prints the container ID and returns you to your shell.

+docker run -d \
+--mount type=bind,source=$HOME/repos/ASE,target=/home/gymuser/ASE \
+--network=host \
+--gpus=all \
+--ipc=host \
+--ulimit memlock=-1 \
+--ulimit stack=67108864 \
+hansen1416/phc \
+tail -f /dev/null

+docker run -d \
+--mount type=bind,source=$HOME/repos/ASE_origin,target=/home/gymuser/ASE \
+--network=host \
+--gpus=all \
+--ipc=host \
+--ulimit memlock=-1 \
+--ulimit stack=67108864 \
+hansen1416/phc \
+tail -f /dev/null

-docker run -it --mount type=bind,source=$HOME/repos/ASE,target=/home/gymuser/ASE --network=host --gpus=all --ipc=host --ulimit memlock=-1 --ulimit stack=67108864 hansen1416/phc /bin/bash
+docker exec -it <CONTAINER_ID> /bin/bash